BPI Certification: Meaning, Standards & How to Verify

 What Is BPI Certification?

 BPI Certification is a third-party program run by the Biodegradable Products Institute.
 BPI checks whether a product can safely break down in commercial compost systems.
+Certified products such as commercial compostable trash bags are widely accepted by industrial composting facilities across the United States.
 These systems operate at high temperatures and have controlled airflow and moisture.
 They are very different from a backyard compost bin.

 To become BPI certified, a product must meet the rules of: